Ready to go steelhead fishing?

 At the beginning of the annual steelhead season,the weather typically starts hot and dry and then transitions to a cooler, damp pattern.
 That is always a welcome change, but the first fall rain does little to change tributary flow.
 Always check the weather charts for wind direction and velocity and keep a close eye on wave action and stream flow gauges.

-The best fishing to end September and begin October takes place along the lakeshore close to the mouths of the tributaries.
+The best fishing to end September and begin October takes place along the lakeshore close to the mouth of the tributaries.
 No need to look upstream, spend your fishing time north of Route Five and expect plenty of company.

 Now that you know where to fish, the next consideration is when.